HughP/MLKA/Publications/2015 - Thesis/Data Used/1. USA Use Case/O. Navajo Text Sample/ReadMe.md

 ---|---|---|---
 How many words are in the text?| _This was determined by counting the number of spaces and adding 1._| 2047 How many characters are in the text?| _This was determined by counting using -u.
 This number includes white spaces and non-displaying characters, but not all characters are fully decomposed._| 16488
+How many fully decomposed characters are in the text?| _This was determined by counting using -d.
+This number includes white spaces and non-displaying characters._| 19,931
-How many fully decomposed characters are in the text?| _This was determined by ...._| How many visible characters (orthographic units, counting long vowels as two units) are in the text?| _This was determined by counting the number of spaces and adding 1._|
+How many visible decomposed characters are in the text?| _This was determined by counting using -d and excluding 'U+0020' SPACE and 'U+000A' LINEFEED._ |17,322
+How many visible orthographic units, counting long vowels as one unit, are in the text?| _This was determined by counting the total number of characters, subtracting invisible characters, subtracting the diacritics, and then also subtracting the number of occurances of long vowels._|
 What is the Tonal Marking Density of the text?| _This was determined by counting the total number of potential tone bearing units and dividing that by the total number of high tone marks.
 Tone bearing units are counted as phonemes.
 Since long vowels with high tone take two orthographic diacritics to mark tone, two counts are given to long vowels even though they represent a single phoneme.
 (This is similar to total diacritic marking density, but only looks at tone.)_ |
 What is the Total Diacritic Density of the text?| _This is the total number of diacritics which are used compared with the total options in the text via the orthography for diacritics._ |